Leftover Ham Recipes

 A holiday ham is a pretty large main dish, which is great because it can feed a ton of guests at Christmas and Easter.
 If the leftovers have you wondering, “what can I make with leftover ham?” you’re not alone!
 Try a ham hash (recipe below) for breakfast, or a ham and noodle casserole for dinner.
 Or make ham salad sandwiches for something a little different.

-What to do with Leftover Ham
+What To Do With Leftover Ham

-One of the best parts about hosting a holiday meal is the leftovers – we can feast on ham for days!
+One of the best parts about hosting a holiday meal is the leftovers – we can feast on ham leftovers for days!

 How to reheat leftover ham: If reheating in the microwave, cover with a damp towel to keep the ham from drying out.
 To reheat in the oven (this is best for a family meal), place slices of ham in a baking dish and a little vegetable or chicken broth and cover with foil.
 The broth will help keep it moist.